canh25xp/GraduationThesis/OUTLINES.md

 If the user chooses to highlight the corrections, text spans in the output text that are different from the input text are highlighted in blue and a simple explanation of each correction can be displayed by clicking a highlighted text span.
 The appearance of highlighted corrections can be seen in Figure 2.
 Displaying corrections with simple explanations can help language learners to understand their mistakes better.
-We extracted the corrections with their edit types using ERRANT.
+I extracted the corrections with their edit types using ERRANT.

 Figure 2: The interface with highlighted corrections, showing blue highlights for corrected text and explanations for each correction.